 Here they are post makeover.
 Much better don't you think?

-If you make a leprechaun pot of gold and are wondering what to do with it, check back here Wednesday for a fun game to play with your leprechaun.
-We hope you enjoyed this St. Patrick's Day activity!
+If you end up making these cute leprechaun pots and are wondering what to do with it, check back here Wednesday for a fun game to play with your leprechaun.

 For more St. Patrick's Day activities check out: